driessamyn/kapper/README.md

 The following will be worked on in the next few releases:

 - Create a benchmark suite to validate performance.
+- Improve and additional support for date/time conversion.
+- Increase Java API compatibility tests & examples.
+- Improve user documentation.
 - Cache query parsing.
-- Improve date/time conversion.
 - Custom SQL type conversion.
+- Bulk operations support
 - Add MS SQL Server and Oracle integration tests.
+- Tests & examples in other JVM languages.
 - Create transaction syntax sugar.
 - Support DTO argument for `execute`.

-Anything else you are missing, please [open an issue](kapper/issues) or submit a pull request.
+Anything else you are missing or want to be prioritised, please [open an issue](kapper/issues) or submit a pull request.

 ## Contributing